 Let Me Know What You Think!

-Also be sure to tag me @chelsweets and use the hashtag #chelsweets, so I can see your beautiful creations on social media!
+Also be sure to tag me @chelsweets and #chelsweets, so I can see your beautiful creations on social media!

 Vanilla Cake Recipe

 - 2 1/2 tsp baking powder (10 grams)

 - 1 cup unsalted butter, room temperature (226 grams) - 2 sticks